zoggy/stog-writing/README.md

 ## Bibliography

-To define the bibliograpy, you must add to the root `index.html` two
+To define the bibliograpy, you must add one or more elements with a "bib-files" field.
-fields:

-    bib-files=file1.bib,file2.bib,...
-    bib-page=yourpage
+    bib-files="file1.bib,file2.bib,..."

 `bib-files` indicates the files to read entries from, in bibtex format.
-`bib-page` indicates in which page the bibliography will be.
-This page must exist.

 In your pages and posts, you can use this syntax to cite an entry: